-- Sanitation, disinfection, sterilization, and contagious Diseases - Bacteria, harmful bacteria, and pathogenic bacteria classification - Growth and reproduction of bacteria - Bacterial Infections - Sources of contagious bacteria, virus fungi, and parasites - Human Carriers - Universal and Standard Precautions - How to distinguish between disinfectants and antiseptics - How to sanitize hands and disinfect tools used in the practice of cosmetology - 61G5-20.002.
+- Sanitation, sterilization, and contagious Diseases - Bacteria, harmful bacteria, and pathogenic bacteria classification - Growth and reproduction of bacteria - Bacterial Infections - Sources of contagious bacteria, virus fungi, and parasites - Human Carriers - Universal sanitation and sterilization precautions - How to distinguish between disinfectants and antiseptics - How to sanitize hands and disinfect tools used in the practice of cosmetology - 61G5-20.002.
 Florida Administrative Code requirements for salon ventilation and cleanliness.

-Course Overview: This course covers the subjects that deal with proper infection control to protect both you and the public.
-The subjects discussed in this course are sanitation, disinfection and sterilization, of the different types of infectious agents.
+Course Overview: This course covers the subjects that deal with proper sterilization to protect both you and the public.
+The subjects discussed in this course are sanitation and sterilization, of the different types of infectious agents.
 It defines what bacteria are and reviews the different types of bacteria.
 The course outlines the growth and reproduction of bacteria, and how bacteria can cause infection.
-Attention is given to how a person can be a carrier of disease, how to disinfect implements, procedures for disinfecting manicure implements, and the different ways to disinfect with chemical agents.
-It concludes with the basic rules to follow for a safe salon and, finally, rule 61G5-20.002: ventilation and cleanliness requirement for salons.
+Attention is given to how a person can be a carrier of disease, how to sterilize implements, procedures for sterilizing manicure implements, and the different ways to sterilize with chemical agents.
+It concludes with the basic rules to follow for a safe salon and, finally, rule 61G5-20.002; ventilation and cleanliness requirement for salons.

-Sanitation Disinfection and Sterilization
+Sanitation and Sterilization